bgoonz/UsefulResourceRepo2.0/MY_REPOS/a-whole-bunch-o-gatsby-templates/figma-theme-ui/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "Bug report \U0001F41E"
 about: Something isn't working as expected?
 Here is the right place to report.
-title: ''
+title: ""
-labels: 'type: bug'
+labels: "type: bug"
-assignees: ''
+assignees: ""
 ---

 <!--